-A CCP may clear both SFTs and cash transactions, and may therefore require initial margin that covers the risks of both types of transaction and variation margins that reflect the profit or loss on both.
-In such a case, the composite initial and variation margins should be reported, as it would be impracticable to decompose the margins.81
+A CCP may clear both SFTs and cash transactions, and may therefore require initial margin that covers the risks of both types of transaction and variation margins that reflect the profit or loss on

-Morgan (and therefore collateralized on a net exposure basis) and for variation margins (which are also calculated on a net exposure basis), that the outstanding value of margin given or taken could fall to zero.
+There is a remote possibility, for portfolios of repo transacted on a GC financing facility or managed on a tri-party basis by JP Morgan (and therefore collateralized on a net exposure basis) and for variation margins (which are also calculated on a net exposure basis), that the outstanding value of margin given or taken could fall to zero.
 But all data fields should not be left blank, as trade repositories will assume that the previous report still describes the outstanding margins.
 If this happens, it is recommended that parties submit a "token zero report" to indicate to the trade repository that margining has ceased.
 It is recommended that this token zero report would be limited to two collateral fields: